Avellaneda: Tourism

 Parque Multipropósito "La Estación" ("La Estacion" Multipurpose Fair): Located at General Güemes 700, is a four-hectare park on land formerly used by the Provincial Railway, which has been reclaimed as a space for interaction and fun, with facilities such as playgrounds, a 300-square-meter dog park, a 550-meter bike path, green areas for walking and relaxing, and play and recreation areas for all ages.

 Teatro Municipal "Roma" (Municipal Theater "Roma"): Located at Sarmiento 109, is a cultural and architectural gem, inaugurated on 10 October 1904, and where great figures such as Carlos Gardel, Lolita Torres, Miguel Ángel Estrella, Alfredo Alcón, Pepe Soriano, China Zorrilla, among others, performed.
 In recent years, the municipality has carried out a comprehensive restoration of the old theater.

-Alto Avellaneda: Located at General Güemes 897 and formerly known as Alto Avellaneda Shopping Mall, was inagurated on 11 November 1995.
+Alto Avellaneda: Located at General Güemes 897 and formerly known as Alto Avellaneda Shopping Mall, was inaugurated on 11 November 1995.
 It is currently the main shopping center in the southern part of the Greater Buenos Aires area.